 - Inability to swallow, leading to nutrition and hydration concerns

-- Paralysis or lack of movement on one or both sides of the body
+- Paralysis or loss of movement on one or both sides of a person’s frame or limbs

 - Changes in mental awareness, ranging from confusion to a coma-like state